Automorphisms of moduli spaces of principal bundles over a smooth curve: The automorphism group of : an explicit description.

 From the table, we deduce the following theorem. \begin{teo} Let $G$ be an almost-simple group of type $E_7$, $E_8$, $F_4$ and $G_2$.
 The isomorphism of Theorem \ref{T:A} gives the following equalities

 where $\Aut(C)$ acts on $\Pic(C)[2]$ by pull-back.
 The same holds for the locus $\mt M_G$ of simple and stable bundles. \end{teo}

-{\bf Acknowledgments.} We thank Eduardo Esteves, Inder Kaur, Martina Lanini, Antonio Rapagnetta e Filippo Viviani for helpful suggestions.
+{\bf Acknowledgments.} We are grateful to the anonymous referee for pointing out a crucial mistake in a earlier version of the paper.
+We thank Eduardo Esteves, Andres Fernandez Herrero, Inder Kaur, Martina Lanini, Antonio Rapagnetta e Filippo Viviani for helpful conversations.
 The author acknowledges PRIN2017 CUP E84I19000500006, and the MIUR Excellence Department Project awarded to the Department of Mathematics, University of Rome Tor Vergata, CUP E83C18000100006.